react-querybuilder/react-querybuilder/examples/README.md

 2. Change the domain of the URL from `github.com` to `githubbox.com` (just add "box" after "github") and press Enter/Return.

 Your browser will be forwarded to [codesandbox.io](https://codesandbox.io) with the example project preloaded.

+To update and regenerate the examples for the compatibility packages, modify the [template folder](./template/), then run `yarn generate-compat-examples` from the [repo root directory](../).